arstream/Network-Programming-with-Go/architecture/connection_models.md

 ### Connectionless

-In a connectionless system, messages are sent independant of each other.
+In a connectionless system, messages are sent independent of each other.
 Ordinary mail is the analogy.
 Connectionless messages may arrive out of order.
 An example is the IP protocol.

 Connection oriented transports may be established on top of connectionless ones - TCP over IP.
 Connectionless transports my be established on top of connection oriented ones - HTTP over TCP.